skellis46/slipbox/there is no natural soma.md

 ---

-Isabella Ginot writes that the brain does not differentiate between instruments or a prosthesis (including even something as simple as a cane for a blind person) and the _organic body_:
+Isabelle Ginot writes that the brain does not differentiate between instruments or a prosthesis (including even something as simple as a cane for a blind person) and the _organic body_:

 >the "body" only understands itself in its capacity for action, and even more for interaction with the world, mediated or not by objects or machines.[@ginot_shustermans_2010 p.24]